 The students responded and achieved this set goal by February 2021.
 Then, during the summer of 2021, PCC’s PTK Co-Advisor, Dr. Don Miller, was awarded the honor of five-star advisor.
 Now, almost a year later, the College’s honor society chapter continues to strive for excellence as they reach five-star status for the second year in a row.
 Miller said this achievement starts with a strong work ethic and passion for service from the students.

 “I’m so very proud that PCC’s chapter of Phi Theta Kappa once again achieved five stars,” Miller said.
 “This accomplishment shows the dedication and hard work that our students are willing to put in to maintain the level of greatness that we aim for as a PTK chapter and as a college.
 It also displays a cycle of excellence that I’m confident will continue for years to come for our PCC community and the local communities we serve to benefit from.”

-For more than 110 years, Phi Theta Kappa Honor Society has helped millions of high-achieving college students reach their full potential.
-PCC’s chapter is proof, as students continue to make great strides in the classroom and in the community through their Honors in Action plan.
+For more than 110 years, the Phi Theta Kappa Honor Society has helped millions of high-achieving college students reach their full potential.
+PCC’s chapter proves that students continue to make great strides in the classroom and the community through their Honors in Action plan.

 Honors in Action (HIA) combines academic research, problem solving, and action-oriented service to address real-world challenges in our communities.
 Students gain job-related experience while creating lasting impacts in their communities as they engage in HIA.

-Rather than focusing on tech, this year the chapter focused more on the natural side of things and are working to build a garden and greenhouse to grow fresh fruits and vegetables to donate to local food pantries.
-This compounds with the success they found during the ‘Collegiate Hunger Challenge’ statewide competition where they earned third place behind East Carolina University and the University of North Carolina at Pembroke.
+Rather than focusing on tech, this year, the chapter focused more on the natural side of things and is working to build a garden and greenhouse to grow fresh fruits and vegetables to donate to local food pantries.
+This compounds with the success they found during the ‘Collegiate Hunger Challenge’ statewide competition, where they earned third place behind East Carolina University and the University of North Carolina at Pembroke.